“Help, I need to sell my motorcycle!”

 - Bill of Sale: Some states do not mandate a Bill of Sale to sell a motorcycle, but it couldn’t hurt to complete one for your records.
 The bill of sale includes information such as the signatures of both the buyer and the seller, the sales price, and any “sold as is” clauses to avoid any later disputes (if need be).

-It’s your objective to get the most amount of money when you sell your motorcycle, but sometimes, you need to be willing to compromise.
-If you do not budge from a sale price that is not seen as feasible for a prospective buyer, consider whether or not the hurt-for-money outweighs the need to sell.
-If you want to sell a motorcycle fast, it might be in your best interest to relent on the price.
+It’s every seller's objective to get the most money when you sell your motorcycle, but sometimes, you need to be willing to compromise, especially if you want to sell a motorcycle fast.
+If you do not budge from a sale price that a prospective buyer deems impractical or unfeasible, consider whether or not the hurt-for-money outweighs the need to sell.
 If not, maybe you can hold out until you find a buyer willing to pay what you’re asking.

 9) Consider selling upgrades separately.